 ERA is committed to strong environmental management practices.
-The Ranger Project Area is being progressively rehabilitated in line with regulatory requirements.
+The previously exhausted open cut mines at Ranger, as well as the Jabiluka site, are being progressively rehabilitated in line with regulatory requirements.

 The Company's shares are publicly held and traded on the Australian Securities Exchange, with Rio Tinto, a diversified resources group, currently holding 68.4 per cent of ERA shares.